 “C’mon.
 Hand him over!
 I swear I won’t hurt him.”

 Roderigo knew it was a hollow promise, but that didn’t bother him.
 Something deeper was starting to trouble him–something familiar in the young man’s tics, in the way the constantly jabbered on, like he enjoyed hearing himself speak.
 He felt like he knew the kid, but the boldness of the young man before him threw him off.
-As he began to position himself to draw his revolver–should worst come to worst–the memory of this young man suddenly dawned on him.
+As he began to position himself to draw his revolver–should worst come to worst–the memory of who this young man was hit him with the force of a freight train.

 It was Jordan Hollyfield’s boy.